Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 ## Intelligent things that you should do

-If you get into our program you'll be expected to seek out help when you need it, and you'll be expected to help each other.
+If you get into our programme you'll be expected to seek out help when you need it, and you'll be expected to help each other.
 Practice that now.

 If you get stuck: Don't suffer in silence.
 Ask the other bootcampers or our staff.
 Be a team player.

 If you help someone, don't just give them code to use, don't do each other's homework.
 They need to understand how to solve the problems themselves for real.
-If we catch people copying each other or encouraging copying then **those people will be rejected from our program**.
+If we catch people copying each other or encouraging copying then **those people will be rejected from our programme**.

 If you ask someone for help, don't just ask them for answers.
 You need to understand how to solve the problems yourself.